Slayyyter (mixtape): Promotion

-On August 9, 2018, "BFF" was released as the first single.
+On August 9, 2018, "BFF", featuring Ayesha Erotica, was released as the first single.
 It was followed by "Candy", released on October 1, "Alone" on December 12, "Mine" on February 14, 2019, "Daddy AF" on May 15 and "Cha Ching" on August 16, a month before the release of the project.
 During the 2019 summer, Slayyyter embarked on The Mini Tour in order to promote the mixtape through North America.

+Composition

+Songs

+Slayyyter stated in November 2023 that the mixtape’s single "Daddy AF” was an autobiographical song about a one-night stand she had with a model.

+Critical reception

+Some critics called Slayyyter too derivative of Blackout-era Britney Spears and other aspects of the 2000s era.
+Others, including Nick Malone of PopMatters, pointed out the mixtape's marked departure from the Hip-Hop and R&B-influenced pop of Billie Eilish, Ariana Grande and Doja Cat.